 Set among the bubble tea shops and spirited markets of Chinatown, 50 Bowery mirrors elements of its cultural surroundings.
 Bold shades of fortune-symbolizing red is the main palette of the moodily lit hallways, bedside flora and satin cushions, while historic black-and-white photographs of Chinatown create a sharp contrast.
 The good-luck theme continues with fortune cookies in the lobby, and you’ll likely be thanking your lucky stars when you lay eyes on the plush king-size bed awaiting you in your room.
 After raiding the minibar, head up to rooftop bar The Crown.
 Its sleek setting is perfect for reclining with a glass of fizz and admiring city views that stretch out to the horizon.

 Dragons, industrial machinery and horn-players hide inside the mural that twists up the facade of the 11 Howard – a physical manifestation of their socially conscious approach.
-Alongside their collaboration with the student artists who produced the history-inspired artwork, the boutique hotel has made it their mission to give back, with part of their profits going towards the Global Poverty Project.
+Alongside their collaboration with the student artists who produced the history-inspired artwork, the boutique hotel in Chinatown has made it their mission to give back, with part of their profits going towards the Global Poverty Project.
 Inside, rooms are stripped back to muted tones, elevated by wooden block-style bedside tables, dusky pink armchairs and brassy golden detailing.
 Find a dose of feel-good endorphins in the infrared spa, or knock back seasonal cocktails on velvet lip-shaped sofas – overlooked by the menagerie of masked statuettes in the blond bar.

 The Walker Hotel Tribeca puts a Golden Age-inspired twist on its former incarnation as a button and ribbon factory.
 Grab a cold brew or croissant from the bright lobby before descending into the cosy recesses of its mahogany-paneled reception, where you’ll find Art Deco mosaic floors that trail off into secluded library-like seating areas.
 The white-brick guest rooms are tailored toward the academic aesthetic with chestnut-leather professor chairs, wall-mounted working desks and herringbone wood floors, while a bathroom stocked with C.O.
 Bigelow products lies behind the farmhouse-style sliding barn doors.
 When you’re feeling parched, head down to the mysterious underground bar – housed in an old Victorian vault, it’s a much-loved hideaway for Roaring ’20s-inspired cocktails.